ElenaChes/Batch--Audio-Device-switcher/README.md

 ## CheckDevice.bat

 Checks which audio device (out of 2 options) is currently set as default and displays the information in a popup.
-If it's neither an error message will be displayed.
+If the current default device isn't one of the options an error message will be displayed.

 ### Required variables: